H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

    b) Participtants can request a reroll of towns and banning 0-2 drawn towns by 500 gold fee.
 The winner of the coin flip is the first to declare their willingness to reroll.
 There is a maximum of one such ban per Participtant per Match.
 If the same pair of towns is drawn as before the reroll, the drawing should be made again,

    c) The bidding for the town and color begins with the Participant who won the coin flip.
-The first bidding refers to the towns, the second to the color.
+The first bidding refers to the towns, the second to the color

+   d) The winner of each bidding chooses the town and color after all the biddings are completed.
    </ul>

    `2)` On mirror templates (h3dm1, mt_Jebus, mt_Nebula 1.3):